dclelland/DirectedPinchGestureRecognizer/README.md

 # DirectedPinchGestureRecognizer

-DirectedPinchGestureRecognizer is a UIPinchGestureRecognizer subclass providing a richer API for working with pinch gestures.
+DirectedPinchGestureRecognizer is a UIPinchGestureRecognizer subclass providing a richer API for working with pinch gestures in Swift 3.

 ```
 let gestureRecognizer = DirectedPinchGestureRecognizer()